Talalx2002/TF-to-TF_lite-conversion-prediction-/README.md

-# TF-to-TF_lite-conversion-prediction-
+# TF to TFLite Conversion and Prediction

- This repository features scripts for converting TensorFlow models to TensorFlow Lite format and conducting predictions using the converted models.
-Ideal for deploying ML models on resource-limited devices and edge environments.
+This repository provides scripts for converting TensorFlow models to TensorFlow Lite format and conducting predictions using the converted models.
+It's designed for deploying machine learning models on resource-limited devices and edge environments.

+## Usage

+1. **Model Conversion**:
+   - Use `TF_to_TFLite.py` to convert your TensorFlow model to TensorFlow Lite format.
+   - Modify the file paths in the script according to your model's location.
+   - Run the script using the following command:
+     ```bash
+     python TF_to_TFLite.py
+     ```

+2. **Prediction**:
+   - Use `TFLite_Prediction.py` to perform predictions using the converted TensorFlow Lite model.
+   - Ensure the TensorFlow Lite model is correctly referenced in the script.
+   - Run the script using the following command:
+     ```bash
+     python TFLite_Prediction.py
+     ```

+## Requirements

+- Python 3.x
+- TensorFlow
+- NumPy
+- Pillow
+- Matplotlib

+## Folder Structure

+- **models**: Contains the original TensorFlow model file and the converted TensorFlow Lite model.
+- **code**: Contains the Python scripts for model conversion and prediction.
+- **images**: Contains sample input images for prediction.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.